Current Hamilton Family Health Team (HFHT) Opportunities:

 • Overseeing and monitoring room bookings and scheduling

-• Diploma in Office Administration or equivalent combination of education and experience
+• BA or diploma in Medical Office Administration or equivalent

 • Exceptional customer service, communication and organizational skills